Cosymartins/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!bin/bash
+#!/bin/bash
+pwd
-script that prints the absolute path name of the current working directory
+#script that prints the absolute path name of the current working directory